jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 #### Log File Space chart
 Shows the total space allocated to each log file, displayed in megabytes or as a percentage of disk space.
 To switch between statistics, click the arrow next to the chart name.

+The Virtual Log Files Count chart is accessible from these charts.
+Click the arrow next to the chart name to see the option.

 #### Log File Growth chart
 Shows the amount by which each log file is growing over time.